heaversm/google-custom-form/README.md

 Submit to a google spreadsheet using a form of your own design.

+###NOTE:

+You can submit and view responses, but please do not edit the field values in the google spreadsheet or custom form itself!
+Doing so will break the example for everyone else.
+Someone changed the form questions and where they were sent to and so things were down for a while.
+Thanks!

 ###INSTRUCTIONS:

 * Build a google form with a question that you want to collect data for, and make sure it is public.